Currency:

 Use short URLs

-Short in general URLs are better than long ones.
+In general, short URLs are better than long ones.
 Of course, you should not dwell on this, however, if you have the opportunity to use a shorter address - do it.
-Both search engine bots and users themselves will thank you for this.
+Both search engine robots and users themselves will thank you for this.

-Short URLs are just more useful.
-Using this address is certainly easier:
+Short addresses are just more useful.
+Using this address is definitely easier:

 • read